KarelPeeters/Kyanite/Readme.md

     {648, 81, 9, 1},
     // these values have zero strides for all axes except the channel one,
-    //    so these are probably biases and scaling factors {0, 1, 0, 0},
+    //    so these are probably biases and scaling factors
+    //    that are broadcast across the other axes
     {0, 1, 0, 0},
     {0, 1, 0, 0},
     {0, 1, 0, 0},
+    {0, 1, 0, 0},
-    // the output tensors is just another operand {648, 81, 9, 1}
+    // the output tensor is just another operand
+    {648, 81, 9, 1}
 };

 // the template function, the body of which is generated at runtime __device__ void operation(void *pointers[OPERANDS], int offsets[OPERANDS]) {
-    // all input operands memory locations are cast to the right type float *x0 = &((float *) pointers[0])[offsets[0]];
+    // all input operand memory locations are cast to the right type float *x0 = &((float *) pointers[0])[offsets[0]];
     float *x1 = &((float *) pointers[1])[offsets[1]];
     float *x2 = &((float *) pointers[2])[offsets[2]];